May 27 2026

 I also added a kinda ASCII picture of myself, beacuse I wanted to make it personal, but don’t feel comfortable sharing an image of me online.
 I know with all that information and images online on socials?
 At least I try my best.
 Bots are crawling all over, especially on websites - more effective on static pages like mine.

 The problem with social media is that it flattens everything.
 A thought that took me three weeks to form gets the same real estate as someone’s lunch photo.
-Who cares?

 I wanted somewhere I could write longer, think slower, and not have an algorithm decide whether it was worth showing to anyone.
+Even if noone ever reads it.
 Also, I do not want to build an audience.
 I want to write things down.
 There is a difference.

 This site has no npm dependencies.
 No JavaScript frameworks.
 No third-party scripts.
 The fonts come from Bunny Fonts — a GDPR-friendly alternative to Google Fonts that does not phone home to Mountain View every time someone loads a page.